sd2beatles/apache_airflow/Lesson1/SQLITE/supportingExplantions.md

 eg) airflow tasks test user_processing cretingTable 2021-03-01
 ```
 If your python code does not contain gramatical erros, the table would be immediately set up and ready for use.
-It should be helpful to check out the name of the newly created tableby accessing the sqlite3 database.
+It should be helpful to check out the name of the newly created table by accessing the sqlite3 database.

 ```linux
 sqlite3 airflow.db